 One of the most enjoyable things in life is getting into a nice, warm hot tub on a cool winter day.
 While winter is the best time of year for hot tubbing – in our opinion, at least – it also introduces some unique challenges for hot tub owners.

 With that in mind, here are a list of winter hot tub dos and don’ts to help you successfully navigate these challenges and enjoy your winter hot tub experience that much more!

-It goes without saying that Canadian winters can be very cold.
+It goes without saying that winter, especially in Canada can be very cold.
 Wearing a toque helps your body regulate its temperature better and keeps long hair dry; leaving you comfortably warm while you enjoy all the benefits of your hot tub!

 Wearing sandals (or slippers) not only helps to keep your feet warm as you move from your house to your hot tub, it also stops you from tracking dirt and debris into the water!

 While there is usually little danger to hot tub plumbing lines freezing, some small lines – like those that supply water to your waterfalls – do run the risk of freezing.

 The problem arises when these lines are closed and no water is allowed to flow through them.
 To make sure that these small pipes don’t freeze, open all jets and waterfalls valves when you’re done using your hot tub.
 This allows new, heated water to flow through the pipes and all but eliminates the chances of your pipes freezing.

 DO LOCK YOUR COVER